-When the inverter is properly connected to batteries and turned on, the Direct Current (DC) from the batteries is transformed into a pure sine wave Alternating Current (AC).
-This AC is similar to the voltage provided by your utility, and is used to power the electrical appliances (i.e., AC loads) connected to the inverter's output.
+When the inverter is properly connected to batteries and turned on, the direct current (DC) from the batteries is transformed into a modified sine wave alternating current (AC).
+This AC is similar to the voltage provided by a utility for your home, and is used to power the AC electrical appliances (i.e., AC loads) connected to the inverter's output.